simonbromberg/EmployeesList/README.md

 ## What do you think is the weakest part of your project?

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
+* [This raywenderlich.com tutorial](https://www.raywenderlich.com/25013447-async-await-in-swiftui) was a useful starting point for the `EmployeeService` observable object

 ## Is there any other information you’d like us to know?